- Location: Idaho, United States.

-They work to conserve all wild birds and their habitats through three main program areas: The Northern Program (North America), The Neotropical Program (Latin America), The Mediterranean Program (Europe, Asia, Middle East).
+They work to conserve all wild birds and their habitats through three main program areas: The Northern Program (North America), The Neotropical Program (Latin America), and The Mediterranean Program (Europe, Asia, and the Middle East).

 The Peregrine Fund has projects in 42 different countries around the world!
 The Peregrine Fund currently breeds 26 species of birds of prey and 5 other avian species.

 The Peregrine fund’s mission is to conserve peregrine falcons and conserve habitat in America.
 It was established in 1970 by a group of scientists and bird lovers disturbed by the population decline of North America’s most spectacular birds, the peregrine falcons.